||Registry of biomedical companies:

 Anaerobic sources are beginning to be isolated and enzymes characterized.
 This application will blow wide open the use of ensilage (tropical & temperate) on byproduct lignocellulose biomass for animal feedstock and bioenergy.
 In the current use of technologies to crack the lignin barrier with 'anaerobic tools', microbiology as it applies to anaerobic bioremediative processes and the rumen pose scenarios where fibrolytics can be further explored.
 E-mail us if you wish to hear more about the latest in use of polymeric fragmentation with LC/MS (liquid chromatography/mass spectrophotometry) and dimerized fluorometric assays to isolate, identify and further characterize enzymes for fibrolysis of ligno-cellulose as feedstock for feed, food and energy and genomics to construct probes for hybridization studies to enumerate and identify microbial isolates with superior lignase activity and further genomics to resolve further "homologues" amongst enzyme activities.
 TFs (transcription factors) assays will further identify regulatory elements for lignase production.

-Recent Probiotic Approaches for Animal Feeding and Energy Generation.
 Recent developments in probiotics are covered in the book's new edition (2017) on three fronts: 1) Lactobacillus recominants to improve digestibility and nutritional quality profile of silages, e. g. recombinant endoglucanases in lactobacillus improving on sugar availability; recombinant Lactobacillus (e. g. rec-endoglucanases) can be "bio-contained" with the application of biocides (e. g.
-Abs, antibiotics) administered by even spraying on an awled, belt-driven feeder with UV iiradiation lamp exposure; the biocide, rec-proteins, produced kills more effectively at accelerated growth rates;; UV-irradiation should complete sterilization in feed processing; in theory, this makes for a practical proposal with this type of application possible in reality; 2) Co-cultured probiotic in continuous fermentation anaerobic flow digesters using farm, animal and fibre byproduct wastes such as N. frontalis (fungi) and Methanobrevibacter ruminantium (bacteria) for producing methane byproduct enhanced in synergy (see: Yak co-culture by YQ Wei, 2016); and finally 3) Ureolysis of Straw using ureolytics selected for enzymes that have superior intermediate and end-product-generating ability in ureolysis and acting on lignin.
+Abs, antibiotics) administered by even spraying on an awled, belt-driven feeder with UV iiradiation lamp exposure; the biocide, rec-proteins, produced kills more effectively at accelerated growth rates; UV-irradiation should complete sterilization in feed processing; in theory, this makes for a practical proposal with this type of application possible in reality; 2) Co-cultured probiotic in continuous fermentation anaerobic flow digesters using farm, animal and fibre byproduct wastes such as N. frontalis (fungi) and Methanobrevibacter ruminantium (bacteria) for producing methane byproduct enhanced in synergy (see: Yak co-culture by YQ Wei, 2016); and finally 3) Urealysis of Straw using ureolytics selected for enzymes that have superior intermediate and end-product-generating ability in ureolysis and acting on lignin.

 A new Journal we are proposing for the Skye Blue family of journals.
 We are formally inviting all those who wish to publish their papers to use the "facility" of the Res.
-Coop.org, Kyoto (Admin.).
+Coop.org, Kyoto (Admin.) on the Internet.

 Comments: The users of this schemata will notice that the categories cover animal research in an animal facility, animal production as the operational and economic management of livestock, medical biochemistry as connoted amalgamated as: biochemistry, microbiology and immunology, aspects of digestion and metabolism in gastroenterology including aspects of ruminant digestion and physiology, the new computational field of genetic analysis as the basis of solving the whole metabolosome and, finally, reproductive endocrinology and technology with breeding and genetics for improving efficiency with the end of bringing about genetic improvement and increasing herd size.